simon-schlueter/css-shadow-editor/README.md

 # CSS Shadow Editor

-This is a little tool to help you create CSS box-shadow and text-shadow properties.
+This is a little tool to help you create CSS box-shadow and text-shadow properties with multiple layers.

 You can try it out online on [here](https://simonschlueter.com/boxshadow-editor).